minio/directpv-docs/content/concepts/architecture.md

 ![Diagram showing the flow of events from a persistent volume claim using the legacy style direct-csi-min-io storage class through the CSI provisioner or CSI REsizer to the Controller Server and finally either the DirectPVDrive CRD or the DirectPVVolume CRD](../legacy-pvc-events.png)

 The Legacy controller runs as `Deployment` Pods named `legacy-controller`.
-These pods are three replicas located in any Kubernetes nodes.
+The Legacy controller has three replicas located in any Kubernetes nodes.
-The three replicas elect one instance to serve requests.
+The replicas elect one instance to serve requests.

 Each pod has the following containers: